 ounded by Jack Greggors (vocals), Ron Emory (guitar), Mich Roche (bass) and (Francis Gerald) 'Todd' Barnes (drums) as True Sounds Of Liberty (T.S.O.L.), their eponymous EP debut was unleashed in 1981, with the follow-up album, Dance With Me, following later that same year.

-Their second effort, Beneath The Shadows (1982), saw them change their style from Hardcore to a basic punk in the British style of Stranglers and Damned.
+Their second effort, Beneath The Shadows (1982), saw them change their style from hardcore punkrock to a basic punk rock in the British style of Stranglers and Damned.
 Bob Kuehn would join on keyboards, with guitarist Frank Agnew being borrowed from Adolescents.
 Soon after, they would be caught up in a riot at a gig on Sunset Boulevard in Hollywood, California.
-Cathedral Of Tears, then Tender Fury, would take Greggors from them shortly later.
-Barnes would leave also, with both being replaced by Joe Wood and Mitch Dean just as the act changed to a Glam style.
+Cathedral Of Tears then Tender Fury would take Greggors from T.S.O.L. shortly later when he left amid personal turmoil in 1983 to form Cathedral Of Tears.

 |City||Long Beach, California|